Which new Amazon Fire HD 8 tablet should you pick up?

 For starters, the HD 8 Plus comes with 50% more RAM than the HD 8 (3GB to 2GB), which should help games and movies appear more fluid, and future-proof you longer than the other Fire tablets.
 Additionally, the HD 8 Plus can charge faster via its included 9W adapter.
 This is great for those who want to top off more quickly, particularly before a road trip.

-Speaking of charging, the real selling point with the HD 8 Plus is the fact that it is capable of Qi wireless charging.
-Amazon is selling a unique Wireless Charging Dock, but I expect there to be more third-party options available over the coming months.
-Using this dock means that you can quickly put your Fire HD 8 into Show Mode and leave it like that without having an ugly wire sticking out, or worrying about the battery running out.
+Speaking of charging, the real selling point with the HD 8 Plus is that it is capable of Qi wireless charging.
+Amazon is selling a unique Wireless Charging Dock, but it also works with some third-party wireless chargers.
+Using the Amazon dock means that you can quickly put your Fire HD 8 into Show Mode and leave it like that without having an ugly wire sticking out or worrying about the battery running out.
 This turns it into an Echo Show, but it's an Echo Show that you can pick up and take with you anywhere.

 Amazon Fire HD 8 vs. 8 Plus: Which should you buy?

-As a fan of Amazon's devices, I was thrilled to see that this popular tablet size was finally updated after two years, and I was also happy to see Amazon introducing more premium features in the HD 8.
-Both versions of the tablet are great options, but I think that for most people, the HD 8 is the way to go.
+As a fan of Amazon's devices, I was thrilled to see that this popular tablet size was finally updated after two years.
+I was also happy to see Amazon introducing more premium features in the HD 8.
+Both versions of the tablet are great options, but for most people, the HD 8 is the way to go.
 Sure it doesn't have wireless charging, nor does it charge as quickly as the HD 8 Plus, but I don't think that matters to most Fire tablet customers.
 Yeah, they're "nice-to-haves," but they're not "need-to-haves."
-For the $20+ difference, I think most people will be just fine with the base version.
+So for the $20+ difference, I think most people will be just fine with the base version.

-That being said, even at its max storage capacity and with accessories like the Wireless Charging Dock, the Fire HD 8 Plus is over $150 less than the cheapest iPad, and is thus still an excellent value for a personal or family entertainment device.
+That said, even at its max storage capacity and with accessories like the Wireless Charging Dock, the Fire HD 8 Plus is over $150 less than the cheapest iPad and is thus still an excellent value for a personal or family entertainment device.
 Add on the fact that with that wireless dock, it can serve as essentially a full-time Echo Show replacement, and you get two fantastic Amazon devices for the price of one.
 Not a bad deal!

-Mass Appeal
+Mass appeal

 Just what you need